 Even slacker JP Livingston probably makes a happy case study for this group.
 When I started blogging, my purpose was – and still is – to enjoy what I’m doing.
 I highly valued what I learned from self-improvement and finance books when I was just starting out, and I wanted to be able to share what I have learned.
 I like writing.
 I like talking about money.
 And along came this hobby – blogging – that encompassed both.

-Last month, the blog generated $1,724.25.
+In 2017, this blog generated $62,326.
 I have pretty hard caps on what I’m willing to do and not do at this point in my life, and they’re optimized around enjoyment.
 You could say my blog reached this level of income despite me rather than because of me.
 I write 3-5 hours a week.
 I regularly walk away from big press opportunities because they want my face in the limelight, or they want to follow me around with a video camera for a weekend.
 I am the most technically unsavvy millennial ever to grace the planet, with no plans to improve that in order to further my blog.
 There are a thousand resources on how to better market one’s blog and grow one’s traffic, but I’d rather walk my dog and daydream about fish sandwich lunch specials.
 That means I leave a lot on the table.
 And even a slacker like me is pulling in meaningful dollars less than a year into my dream hobby.

 Again, there’s a large spectrum between slacker JP and the major heavy hitters above, and you might find a nice niche for yourself in between.
 From my research in the space and discussion with other bloggers, this is a rough guide to how much you can make based on your traffic levels.
 Categories like personal finance and entrepreneurship tend to be on the more lucrative side of the spectrum vs. sites that are focused on teenagers and gifs and cartoons, but you can see that anywhere in this range can still yield you a healthy side income.